-NOS/BE 1 Operating system level
+system Operating system level.

-10/15/75 Date the operating system was built; time and type of deadstart recovery appears if recovery has occurred.
+mm/dd/yy Date the operating system was built; time and type of deadstart recovery appears if recovery has occurred.

-The first line after the system header gives the name of the job as modified by the operating system to make the name unique among all jobs, and the job's origin in the following format:
+The first line after the system header gives the name of the job as modified by the operating system to make the name unique among all jobs and the job origin in the following format.